jmtayloruk/jmtayloruk.github.io/joining.md

 ## Prospective postdoctoral researchers

+I am expecting to advertise multiple postdoc positions imminently (in the second half of 2024) - early expressions of interest welcome, and I expect to have adverts out soon.
 I advertise funded postdoctoral vacancies on [jobs.ac.uk](https://www.jobs.ac.uk) as and when they become available.

 If you want to develop your own research ideas and join my lab, please get in touch to discuss my supporting you with a fellowship application.